Academic Policies on Accommodations

 Accommodations for Students with Disabilities

-Converse will make reasonable accommodations within its academic programs for “otherwise qualified” students with documented disabilities.
-However, students and parents should understand that accommodations provided in elementary and secondary schools under P.L.
-94.142 (IDEA) are not necessarily required by law under the ADA or Section 504 or provided by Converse.
+Converse will make reasonable accommodations within its academic programs for “otherwise qualified” students with documented disabilities; however, students and parents should understand that accommodations provided in secondary schools under P.L.
+94.142 (IDEA) are not necessarily required by law under the ADA or Section 504 or supplied by Converse.
 Many of the practices and procedures of special education (goal-setting, progress reports, team meetings, program and exam modifications, related services, and annual reviews) have no parallels in higher education.
 Behavior standards are the same for all students.
 Converse does not provide transportation for students.
-Personal care attendants, orientation/mobility training and tutors are considered personal services in higher education and are the student’s responsibility.
-Although Converse offers no specialized services for students with disabilities, we will provide them equal access to services offered to all students.
-All students are eligible to use group-tutoring sessions in selected disciplines, offered several hours per week during the academic year by peer tutors, as well as services through the Division for Student Development and Success and the Writing Center.
-Requests for course substitutions are evaluated individually, on the basis of documentation provided, but the university is not required to fundamentally alter essential course/program requirements.
+Personal care attendants, orientation/mobility training, and assistive devices are considered personal services in higher education and are the student’s responsibility.
+Although Converse does not offer specialized services for students with disabilities, we will provide them with equal access to services offered to all students.
+All students are eligible to use peer tutoring sessions in selected disciplines through the Center for Excellence in Teaching and Learning (CETL).
+The Writing Center is another free service offered on campus.
+Course substitution requests are evaluated individually, based on the documentation provided; however, the university is not required to fundamentally alter essential course/program requirements.

 Testing to determine the need for accommodations is the student’s responsibility and is not provided by Converse.
-IEP’s or 504 plans do not automatically meet the documentation requirements for receiving accommodations in higher education.
-Documentation from an appropriate, licensed professional or agency is required in order to determine reasonable accommodations necessary to serve a student with a disability.
+IEPs or 504 plans do not automatically meet the documentation requirements for receiving accommodations in higher education.
+Documentation from an appropriate, licensed professional or agency is required to determine reasonable accommodations.
 Diagnostic evaluations or reports should be current, in most cases within three years, and should be sent directly from the qualified professional to the Case Manager for Student Accessibility Services.
-The documentation should indicate diagnosis, describe the manifestations of and the extent of the disability, and make recommendations for reasonable accommodations the professional deems necessary to assist the student with a disability in the college setting.
-A current comprehensive psycho-educational evaluation is required for learning disabilities and is strongly recommended for attention deficit hyperactivity disorder (ADHD).
+The documentation should indicate the diagnosis, describe the level of severity of the disability, and provide recommendations for reasonable accommodations that the professional deems necessary to assist the student with a disability in the college setting.
+A current comprehensive psycho-educational evaluation is required for learning disabilities, Autism Spectrum Disorder, and ADHD.

 Procedure for requesting Academic or Housing Accommodations

-Students should submit a completed Request for Accommodations Form on my.converse with supporting documentation to the Case Manager for Student Accessibility Services at least thirty working days prior to the first day of class in order to allow time for review and consultation, as needed, with the student, professors, counselors, psychological consultants, and the Director of Counseling and Wellness to prepare an appropriate accommodation plan, and to secure available support services and/or equipment.
-This deadline is for administrative purposes only and does not preclude admission to programs or services.
-All information and records regarding students with disabilities, including accommodations for them, are strictly confidential, and the Division for Student Development and Success complies with the Health Insurance Portability and Accountability Act (HIPAA) and the Family Educational Rights and Privacy Act (FERPA).
+Students should submit a completed accommodation application, which can be found on the Student Accessibility page in My.Converse, along with supporting documentation.
+Advance notice is required to allow time for review, consultation, and to secure available support services and/or equipment.
+All information and records regarding students with disabilities, including accommodations, are strictly confidential.
+The Division for Student Development and Success complies with the Health Insurance Portability and Accountability Act (HIPAA) and the Family Educational Rights and Privacy Act (FERPA).
 Records are stored in a secure location and reviewed only by authorized personnel.

 It is the student’s responsibility to discuss accommodations with each professor at the beginning of each term.
-If a student has concerns about or encounters problems with accommodations during the term, the student should contact the Case Manager for Student Accessibility Services, so accommodations may be appropriately adjusted.
-A student who is not satisfied with accommodations may contact either the ADA or Section 504 Compliance Officer indicated above and initiate the student grievance procedure as outlined in the Undergraduate Student Handbook.
+If a student has concerns about or encounters problems with accommodations during the term, they should contact the Case Manager for Student Accessibility Services to have the accommodations adjusted appropriately.
+A student who is not satisfied with accommodation implementation, or is denied an accommodation request, may initiate the student grievance procedure as outlined in the Undergraduate Student Handbook.

 Documentation Guidelines